euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

 .. figure:: concept_to_math.pdf
     :scale: 65%

-    Layering concept models and generated Math.
+    Layered concept models and generated math.

-The reaction examples illustrates an important advantage of PySTEMM  modeling.
-We do not directly model the mathematics of reaction balancing.
-Instead, we focus on the structure of the concept instances: what constitutes a molecule, or a reaction?
+The reaction examples illustrate an important advantage of PySTEMM  modeling; instead of directly modeling the mathematics of reaction, we focus on the structure of the concept instances; in this case, what constitutes a molecule, or a reaction?

-Once we model this structure, we compute the math model.
-The math version of a molecule is simply a single column of numbers: how many of each element type in that molecule.
-The math for a reaction collects one column from each molecule and collates them into an ``element_balance_matrix``.
-It is a relatively simple task to write pure functions that traverse the concept instances to build corresponding math models such as matrices of numbers.
+From this model, we compute the math model.
+The math version of a molecule is a single column with the number of atoms of each element type in that molecule.
+The math for a reaction collects this column from each molecule and combines them into an ``element_balance_matrix``.
+Pure functions thus  easily traverse the concept instances to build corresponding math models such as matrices of numbers.

 Physics